CarolineCamargo/CarolineCamargo/README.md

 ### Hi there 👋

-#### I'm Caroline, I study back-end development with the Java language.
-Currently my focus is on learning microservices architecture and the Spring.
+#### I'm Caroline, a Java back-end developer.
+Currently my focus is learning microservice architecture and Spring.